SANSA-Stack/SANSA-Stack/Partitioning.md

   * `matches(Triple): Boolean`: This method is used to test whether a triple fits into a partition.
   * `layout => TripleLayout`: This method returns the [TripleLayout](src/main/scala/net/sansa_stack/rdf/common/partition/layout/TripleLayout.scala) associated with the partition, as explained below.
   * Furthermore, `RdfPartition`s are expected to be serializable, and to define equals and hash code.
-* `TripleLayout` instances are used to obtain compact tabular representations of triples according to a partition.
+* `TripleLayout` instances are used to obtain framework-agnostic compact tabular representations of triples according to a partition.
 For this purpose it defines the two methods:
   * `fromTriple(triple: Triple): Product`: This method must, for a given triple, return its representation as a `Product` (this is the super class of all scala `Tuple`s)
   * `schema: Type`: This method must return the exact scala type of the objects returned by `fromTriple`, such as `typeOf[Tuple2[String, Double]]`.
 Hence, layouts are expected to only yield instances of one specific type.
   * See the [available layouts](src/main/scala/net/sansa_stack/rdf/common/partition/layout) for details.